corriebar/Statistical-Rethinking/Chapter 7/chapter7.md

 sum( diff < 0 ) / length( diff )
 ```

-    ## [1] 0.0034
+    ## [1] 0.0028

 So there is a very low probability that the African slope is less than the Non-African slope.

 7.2 Symmetry of the linear interaction
 --------------------------------------

-The above interaction can be interpreted in two ways: (1) How much does the influece of ruggedness (on GDP) depend upon whether the nation is in Africa?
+The above interaction can be interpreted in two ways: (1) How much does the influence of ruggedness (on GDP) depend upon whether the nation is in Africa?
 (2) How much does the influence of being in Africa (on GDP) depend upon ruggedness?

 Above, we plotted the first interpretation, which probably seems more natural for most.
 Let's plot the other one: